DahnM20/ai-flow/README.md

 ![image-scenario-1-1](assets/presentation.png)

 **AI Flow** is an open source, user-friendly UI application that empowers you to seamlessly connect multiple AI models together, specifically leveraging the capabilities of multiples AI APIs such as OpenAI, StabilityAI and Replicate.
-This unique tool paves the way to creating interactive networks of different AI models, fostering a multi-perspective response to various prompts.

 ## Features